What drives someone to fund a 10,000-year clock buried inside a Texas mountain?

 What is Jeff Bezos's MBTI personality type?

 There's no consensus, but analysts most commonly type Bezos as ENTJ (Commander) or ISTJ (Logistician).
-The ENTJ assessment aligns with his strategic vision and leadership presence.
+ENTJ aligns with his strategic vision and leadership presence.
 ISTJ aligns with his systematic, process-oriented approach to building Amazon.
 Both types share the "TJ" preference for logical, structured decision-making.

 Is Jeff Bezos an introvert or extrovert?